AlparDuman/video-converter-javascript/README.md

 It uses queries to encode the input video and replaces the output video when it is finished.
 Each query replaces the previous video result in the output video.
 By default, it has a template query for encoding.
 If no user-defined query is specified, this query is used.
-If user-defined queries are specified, they override valid entries.
+If user-defined queries are specified, valid entries override default entries.

 | key | default | description | override condition |
 |-----|---------|-------------|--------------------|